3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres

+Consider the CM1 simulation initialized on the dry then moist adiabat shown in Fig.~\ref{fig:adiabatic_results}(a).
+The final state exhibits a three-layer structure: (i) a lower dry convective layer, (ii) a condensation-driven convective inhibition layer where vertical velocity and thus buoyancy and mixing are suppressed but the atmosphere remains near saturation, and (iii) a weak moist convective layer at the top of the domain.
+The brown dashed lines mark the convective inhibition layer boundaries as predicted by the Guillot criterion.
+The lower boundary is given by where the atmosphere first reaches saturation and $q_v(p) > q_{\rm crit}$, and the upper boundary is the level where $q_v(p) < q_{\rm crit}$, above which compositional gradients no longer inhibit convection.
+Interestingly, we observe that vertical velocities and convection remain suppressed above the predicted upper boundary of the convective inhibition layer (top brown dashed line, see also Fig.~\ref{fig:ad-drythenmoist-velocity}).

-Consider the CM1 simulation initialized on the dry then moist adiabat as shown in row (a.) of Fig.~\ref{fig:adiabatic_results}.
-In this simulation, the deep atmosphere approaches radiative equilibrium, as expected in regions with constant opacity and without pressure broadening.
+Fig.~\ref{fig:adiabatic_results}(a) shows the deep atmosphere approaches radiative equilibrium, as expected in regions with constant opacity and without pressure broadening.
 The deep atmosphere is located in a dry convection zone where both the vapor mixing ratio and opacity remain unchanged in our model setup.
-The thermal structure of the lower atmosphere is largely unchanged from the initial to the final states.
-A superadiabatic temperature structure begins to form in the stable region in between the two brown lines.
-Similar, in the upper atmosphere, the temperature profile evolves towards a radiative profile as water vapor is transported to the dry convection zone.
-The water vapor mixing ratio sharply decreases in the convectively stable region, indicating reduced mixing, similar to findings in \cite{leconte_3d_2024}.
+The thermal structure of the lower atmosphere is unchanged from the initial to the final state, and remains on a dry adiabat.
+A superadiabatic temperature structure begins to form in the stable region in between the two brown lines, as seen in the temperature difference panel in Fig.~\ref{fig:adiabatic_results}(a).
+In the upper atmosphere, the temperature profile cools towards a radiative equilibrium state leading water vapor to condense and fall through the atmosphere to the boundary of the convective inhibition layer and the dry convection layer, where it evaporates.